 Below is a list of best practices for securing and maintaining Magento websites:

 3. Server environment.
 Ensure that the server operating system is secure and that there is no unnecessary software running on the server.
 Disable FTP, and only use secured communication protocols (SSH/SFT P/HTTPS) to manage files.
-Magento includes '.htaccess' files in order to protect system files when using the Apache web server.
+Magento includes '.htaccess' files to protect system files when using the Apache webserver.

-Use strong and unique passwords, and change them periodically.
-Closely monitor issues that are reported for software components used by Magento installation, including the OS, MySQL database, PHO, Apache, and other components in your configuration.
+Use strong and unique passwords and change them periodically.
+Closely monitor issues reported for software components used by Magento installation, including the OS, MySQL database, PHO, Apache, and other parts in your configuration.

 4. Server applications.
 Avoid using other software on the same server as Magneto.
 There may be vulnerabilities in other sites that can expose private information stored in the Magento system.
 Keep all software up to date, and apply Magento security patches as necessary.

 5. Admin environment.
 Keep your antivirus software up to date, and use a malware scanner regularly.
-Don’t download and install unknown programs or click on suspicious links.
+Don't download and install unknown programs or click on suspicious links.
 Use a strong password to log into your computer and change it periodically.
-Don’t save FTP passwords in FTP programs, since they are usually infiltrated by malware and can be used to infect servers.
+Don't save FTP passwords in FTP programs, since malware infiltrates them and use to infect servers.

-Use a unique admin URL, and not the default “admin” or “backend”.
-This can help reduce exposure to scripts that may be able to break into Magento sites.
+Use unique admin URL, and not the default "admin" or "backend", as this can reduce exposure to scripts that may be able to break into Magento sites.
 Block access to development or staging systems, as they can become compromised and produce data leaks.
-Use a strong password for the Magento Admin, and use Magento’s security configuration settings.
+Use a strong password for the Magento Admin and use Magento's security configuration settings.